FastEval/FastEval/docs/custom-benchmarks.md

-FastEval supports evaluating a new model on custom test data.
+FastEval supports evaluating models on custom test data.
+To explain how it works and how to use it, let's consider an example.
-This can be used both if you are looking for a good model on your own test data as well as if you are a model developer looking to improve your model on some custom data.

-The way that custom evaluations work in FastEval is by using a judge model to judge how close the model output corresponds to a reference solution.
-To explain how this works, let's consider an example and see how FastEval uses it.
-We will begin with the following file that contains some conversations that end with a user question.
+We will begin with the following file that contains some conversations that end with a users question.
-In addition, every entry also contains a reference output which is the kind of output that you would like the model to respond with.
+In addition, every entry also contains a reference output which is the kind of output that you would like the model to respond with given the conversation.

 ```json
 {